panjie484/fusion_factory_test/README.md

 For saving time, I only use the Required Fields, and what this test needs to save into the database.

-Big Commerce Client on lib/big_commerce/client.rb
+ENV variables on .env file.
+(If the ENV variables are real, they should be encrypted, for example by gem 'dotgpg') Big Commerce Configure on config/initializers/big_commerce.rb Big Commerce Client on lib/big_commerce/client.rb
 Big Commerce Services on lib/big_commerce/service.rb